MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 ### Specialists

 The specialist data scientist is a different creature.
-They tend to have degree in Computer Science or Computational Statistics, often at the graduate level.
+They tend to have a degree in Computer Science or Computational Statistics, often at the graduate level.
 In Drew Conway's Venn diagram, they tend to be very deep on the "hacking skills", with less emphasis on the statistics (as a discipline) or subject matter expertise.

 Their work seems to fall largely on the "modeling" part of the data science process.
 They work with tidy, pre-processed data, often as part of an automated data processing flow from collection through analysis and modeling, to communication (which might also included automated feedback to points earlier in the process).